dice-group/LIMES/limes-core/manual/developer_manual.md

 	* In case a suitable type package exists then:

-		1. The new metric name must include the word Measure at the end.
+		1. The new metric name must end with the word Measure.
 		2. The new metric must extend the type abstract class.
 		3. The new metric must implement all overriden methods of the type interface.
 No unsupported functions are allowed.
 		4. Go to the **MeasureType** class and add a representative name of that metric.